Los Angeles

 Beverley Hills & Bel Air: Read More, Pictures & Map…

-Universal Studios – It’s basically a theme park with rides and attractions, but the twist is that the “Studio Tour” part does actually take you through the working studios and the “backlot”.
-You’ll see the outside set for Desperate Housewives, the square used in “Back to the Future”, the plane crash set from “War of the Worlds” etc. Universal is signed well from Highway 101.
-You can book a range of tickets in advance and save money here.
+Universal Studios Hollywood – This place is two attractions in one.
+It’s basically a theme park with rides and attractions, but the twist is that the “Studio Tour” part does actually take you through the working studios and the “backlot”.
+We saw the mock street which was used as the outside set for Desperate Housewives, the square used in “Back to the Future”, the plane crash set from “War of the Worlds”.
+To be honest, it’s the ‘studio’ parts of this attraction that we remember the most, not the rides.

-Universal Studios: Full Review, Discount Tickets & Map…
+Universal Studios Hollywood: Read More, Tickets & Map…

 Queen Mary: Full Review, Pictures & Map…